proximax-storage/xpx-chain-devportal-docs/docs/client/commands.md

 ### Get account info

-Returns the account information, such as the public key and [mosaics](../built-in-features/mosaic.md) balance.
+To return the account information, such as the public key and [mosaics](../built-in-features/mosaic.md) balance.

 **Options**